ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 </div>

 !!! info "Heads Up"
     If you are a Mac user, please let us know how you get along.
-The builds were made on Big Sur and should work well with Big Sur, but Autodesk recommends *El Capitan* which we can build for, just let us know.
+The builds were made on Big Sur and should work well with Big Sur, but Autodesk recommends *El Capitan*.

 https://user-images.githubusercontent.com/2152766/141682643-56a31237-47a6-41a8-aacd-2530fe0fe7ba.mp4 controls